Developer

 forge create

 Follow the prompts to set up your application.
 Name your app and choose the template appropriate to the type of app you are creating.
-For the purposes of this tutorial the blank template will work fine.
-If you intend to extend this example with a UI to trigger the long-running function you can select a template from the UI Kit category.
+For the purposes of this tutorial, we will use the blank template.
+Select the following options:

 2. Navigate to your app directory: